 SPCA ISSUES WINTER PET SAFETY TIPS

 * Keep a Tight Leash: Never let your dog off the leash on snow or ice, especially during a snowstorm.
-Pets frequently lose their scent on snow and ice, especially if snow is falling at a fast rate, and your pet can easily lose his sense of direction.
+Pets can lose their scent on snow and ice, especially if snow is falling at a fast rate, and your pet can easily lose his sense of direction.
 Pets may also panic during a snowstorm and run away; many pets are lost during the winter months.
 Remember to keep current identification on your pet at all times!

 *Keep Pets At Home: Never leave your pet alone in a car during cold weather.
 A car can act as a refrigerator in the winter, holding in the cold.
 Your pet could literally freeze to death.